 The facility provides common areas for recreational activities, entertainment, dining, etc. Meals are also served in an assisted living community, along with some personal care, help with medication management, housekeeping and laundry and of course, 24-hour care, supervision, and security.

 Nursing homes, also called skilled nursing facilities, provide a wide range of health and personal care services.
 Their services focus on medical care more than most assisted living facilities.
 These services typically include nursing care, 24-hour supervision, three meals a day, and assistance with everyday activities.
 Rehabilitation services, such as physical, occupational, and speech therapy, are also available.nia.nih.gov

 These skilled nursing facilities offer both permanent and temporary housing.
-Some residents require a short stay to take advantage of rehabilitation services whereas others require long term care.
+Some residents require a short stay to take advantage of skilled care and rehabilitation services whereas others require long term care.

-Knowing the differences between these two types of senior housing can help you to choose the best option for yourself or a senior loved one.
+Knowing the differences between these two types of senior housing options can help family members choose the best type of facility for themselves or a loved one.